InterCity 125: Models

 followed by their first model of a BR Mk 3 Open 1st Coach in 1979 and a BR Mk 3 Restaurant Buffet Car (TRUB) in 1980.
 The incorrect seven side windows was corrected to eight windows in 1985 when Hornby made modifications to the tooling for the BR Mk 3 (TS) and (TF) coaches.
 It was later released in InterCity 'Swallow' livery, Great Western green-and-white, Midland Mainline and Virgin Trains.
 Lima released its version of the IC125 in 1982, of which the Mark 3 coaches were correct to the lengths of the real-life coaches and included the guard's coach.
 Hornby eventually followed suit in the late-1990s, when its short Mark 3 coaches were replaced by correct scale length ones but omitted the guard's coach.
 In 2006 Hornby released for the first time a modified tooling BR Mk 3 (TGS) Coach.
 In 2008 after acquiring tooling from ex-Lima rolling stock which then became the Hornby RailRoad range.
 Hornby released in a variety of different liveries both BR and post-privatisation a newly tooled super-detailed Class 43 powers car, alongside the more basic Class 43 HST power cars of the Railroad Range.
 In 2009 Hornby released newly tooled BR Mk 3 coaches.
-Graham Farish were the first to produce a HST in N gauge; more recently Dapol have produced another N gauge model of the train.
+Graham Farish were the first to produce an HST in N gauge; more recently Dapol have produced another N gauge model of the train.
 Railway Shop (Hong Kong) produces a T gauge model (1:450 scale).